June 30, 2023

 Location: Old Blue Mill, Backbarrow, Ulverston LA12 8TA

 Car enthusiasts love the Lakeland Motor Museum.
 Whether you’re into motorcycles, cars, bokes or scooters, there are over 30,000 exhibits covering everything, including a vast range of motorcar paraphernalia and memorabilia.

 Pieces of special interest: The Donal Campbell Bluebird replicas from 1935-67, and the 1927 Dennis 250-gallon Fire Engine.

 10. Browse the Ruskin Museum, Coniston

 The Ruskin Museum is where you’ll find out everything there is to know about Coniston and the Lake District in general.
 Opened by local artist and protégé of John Ruskin, WG Collingwood in 1901 the museum explores the history of Coniston all the way from the Stone Age to Donal Campbell and his famous Bluebird in the mid-20th century.

 If you’re looking to visit the Lake District in the winter, you’re onto something good.
 If you’re around before Christmas, the markets are absolutely magical.
 But the winter months in general are a wonderful time to visit the Lakes.
 Whether you’re into some challenging fell climbing, lakeside walks or pursuing some of these local attractions, eateries and waterholes, the Lakes District in the winter is a must.

-Planning a trip to the Lake District?
-See what our guided walking tours have to offer, here.
+Planning a trip to the Lakes?
+See what our guided walking tours in the Lake District have to offer